Monitor Network Traffic

 Figure 5: monitor network traffic by conversations

 The Matrix tab visualizes all network connections and traffic details in one single graph.
 The weight of the lines between the nodes indicates the traffic volume and the color indicates the status.
-As we move the cursor on a specific node, network traffic details of the node will be provided.
+When the cursor is moved on a specific node, network traffic details of the node will be provided.

 Figure 6: monitor network traffic in the Matrix tab

-As we can see, with Capsa we can not only monitor network traffic in convenience, but also analyze network traffic in deferent levels, thus enables us quickly and efficiently detect network abnormities and troubleshoot network problems.
-Download Now
+Network administrators can monitor network traffic and analyze network traffic in different levels with Capsa.
+Thus, Capsa enables them quickly and efficiently detect network abnormities and troubleshoot network problems.